Bonded-particle model for magneto-elastic rods: Introduction

 While the term bonded-particle model originates from \citet{potyondy2004bonded}, we use it here broadly to refer to any non-contact bonded interaction for modeling solid behavior.
-The simplest models treat a solid as a network of simple springs \citep{nealen2006physically}; these are sometimes called mass-spring models (MSM) or lattice-spring models (LSM). \citet{lloyd2007identification} optimized the MSM for triangular (2D) and tetrahedral (3D) meshes and obtained good agreement with FEM, though the Poisson's ratio cannot be independently specified ($\nu_\text{2D} = 1/3$ \citep{seung1988defects} and $\nu_\text{3D} = 1/4$ \citep{greaves2013poisson}).
-Furthermore, they found that, in 3D, a volume correction term is needed for better accuracy. \citet{clemmer2024soft} used an MSM based on random sphere packing and introduced a deviatoric term—computed from the difference between local volumetric dilation and bond stretching—to access a larger range of Poisson's ratios. \citet{zhang2019deriving} derived a lattice-spring equivalent of a hexahedral mesh element for neo-Hookean solids, which also includes a volume correction term.
-This was later extended by \citet{ye2021magttice} to include magnetic actuation.
-However, adding dipole--dipole interactions is not straightforward since the nodes are point particles.
-More generally, purely radial springs are insufficient for capturing the coupling between shear and rotation \citep{wang_implementation_2006}.
-Some bonded-particle models address these limitations by incorporating shear and rotational springs through finite-sized, orientable particles.
-This also enables dipoles to be assigned directly to the discrete elements.
-However, the added rotational degrees of freedom make it difficult to derive the correct spring parameters from macroscopic elasticity in 2D and 3D \citep{wang2008macroscopic}.
+The simplest models treat a solid as a network of simple springs \citep{nealen2006physically}; these are sometimes called mass-spring models (MSM) or lattice-spring models. \citet{lloyd2007identification} optimized the MSM for triangular (2D) and tetrahedral (3D) meshes and obtained good agreement with finite element method (FEM) results, though the Poisson's ratio cannot be independently specified ($\nu_\text{2D} = 1/3$ \citep{seung1988defects} and $\nu_\text{3D} = 1/4$ \citep{greaves2013poisson}).
+Furthermore, they found that, in 3D, a volume correction term is needed for better accuracy. \citet{clemmer2024soft} used an MSM based on random sphere packing and introduced a deviatoric term---computed from the difference between local volumetric dilation and bond stretching---to access a larger range of Poisson's ratios. \citet{golec2020hybrid} and \citet{zhang2019deriving} derived mass-spring equivalents of hexahedral mesh elements for linear isotropic and neo-Hookean solids, respectively, with both models including a multi-body volume correction term.